Red-Frontier/RedFrontier/Readme.md

 ## Starting the Campaign

 Red Frontier is designed to be started on a fresh or early-game save.
-The campaign opens with Project Rubicon, which assumes no prior infrastructure — it builds everything from scratch.
+The campaign opens with Project Rubicon, which assumes no prior experience in career mode, it builds everything from scratch.

 If you load it into a mature save, early Rubicon missions may complete immediately based on existing vessels and technology.
 This is expected behavior.
-The campaign will advance to the appropriate point and continue normally.
+The campaign should advance to the appropriate point and continue normally.

 ---